The Essential Guide to Water Heater Maintenance

-Water heater maintenance is important for several reasons.
-First, it keeps your unit running efficiently.
-For instance, a well-maintained water heater typically operates with a 10-15% higher efficiency compared to one that hasn't been looked after.
-This efficiency can translate into lower utility bills, freeing up money for other expenses.
+Water heater maintenance is critical for several reasons.
+First, it ensures your unit runs efficiently.
+A well-maintained water heater typically operates with a 10-15% higher efficiency compared to one that hasn't been cared for.
+This efficiency translates into lower utility bills, freeing up money for other expenses.

-Regular maintenance also helps extend the lifespan of your water heater.
-A properly maintained water heater can last over 15 years.
-In contrast, neglect can shorten this lifespan by up to 50%.
-Addressing minor issues early can prevent more significant problems, protecting you from unexpected outages and costly repairs later.
+Regular maintenance extends the lifespan of your water heater.
+A properly maintained unit can last over 15 years, while neglect can shorten this lifespan by up to 50%.
+Addressing minor issues early prevents more significant problems, helping you avoid unexpected outages and costly repairs.

-Additionally, maintenance efforts can prevent emergencies that arise from water damage.
-For example, a malfunctioning water heater can lead to leaks that can cause thousands of dollars in damage.
+Moreover, proper maintenance prevents emergencies that arise from water damage.
+For instance, a malfunctioning water heater can leak, leading to thousands of dollars in damage.
 Catching these problems early through routine checks ensures you have reliable hot water without surprises.

 Checking the Thermal Expansion Tank for Proper Pressure